-Substitute House Bill No. 6875 amends the Connecticut Uniform Securities Act by introducing new provisions and modifying existing regulations related to the registration and operation of broker-dealers, agents, and investment advisers.
-Key changes include the stipulation that no person shall transact business as a broker-dealer or agent unless registered, and it prohibits transactions that violate sanctions imposed by the Securities and Exchange Commission or self-regulatory organizations.
-The bill also requires broker-dealers and investment advisers to promptly notify the commissioner of any changes in their agents or branch office management.
-Notably, it inserts "Except as provided in subsection (f) of this section, no" in place of "No" in several instances, emphasizing the conditional nature of these regulations.
+Substitute House Bill No. 6875 amends the Connecticut Uniform Securities Act by introducing new provisions and modifying existing regulations concerning the registration and operation of broker-dealers, agents, and investment advisers.
+Key changes include the stipulation that no person may act as a broker-dealer or agent without proper registration, and it prohibits transactions that violate sanctions from the Securities and Exchange Commission or self-regulatory organizations.
+The bill also mandates that broker-dealers and investment advisers promptly notify the commissioner when an agent begins or ends their association.
+Additionally, it outlines exemptions for certain investment advisers from registration requirements and establishes a fee structure for branch office registration, while requiring reporting of any changes in branch office management or location.

 Statutes affected: Raised Bill: